Typhoon Vongfong (2020)

-Typhoon Vongfong, known in the Philippines as Typhoon Ambo, was a strong tropical cyclone that impacted the Philippines in May 2020.
+Typhoon Vongfong, known in the Philippines as Typhoon Ambo, was a strong and destructive tropical cyclone that impacted the Philippines in mid May 2020.
 Beginning as a tropical depression on May 10 east of Mindanao, Vongfong was the first storm of the 2020 Pacific typhoon season.
 It gradually organized as it took a slow northward course, strengthening into a tropical storm on May 12 and curving west thereafter.
 The next day, Vongfong entered a period of rapid intensification, becoming a typhoon and attaining 10-minute maximum sustained winds of 150 km/h.
 The storm made landfall at this intensity near San Policarpo, Eastern Samar, at 04:15 UTC on May 14.
 The system tracked across Visayas and Luzon, making a total of seven landfalls.
 Persistent land interaction weakened Vongfong, leading to its degeneration into a tropical depression over the Luzon Strait on May 17.